talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 Get Application session

 Get the details of the given session.
-You can list the sessions with the [List application sessions](#operation/getApplicationSessions) endpoint.
+You can list the sessions with the [List Application sessions](/#tag/Customer-data/operation/getApplicationSession) endpoint.

 ### Example